njerimaureen182/PHP/README.md

 # PHP

 Snippets that show my understanding of PHP so far.
+Currently working on a shopping cart website that is inclusive of PHP, Bootstrap and CSS.

 # What I learnt
 1. PHP basics (syntax, variables, functions, operators)